Ate329/cloudflare-DDNS-script/README.md

 The update script will:
 - Create a timestamped backup of your current configuration, log files, and the update script itself
-- Maintain a history of the last 10 backups for safety (stored in `./backups/`)
+- Maintain a configurable history of backups (default: 10) for safety
 - Check if you're in a git repository and on the main branch
 - Check for any local changes and offer to stash them safely
 - Verify the git repository and remote configuration